Hey, your browser is out of date!

 For information about transportation connections when arriving by intercity bus at Everett Station, please see the section on arriving by intercity rail to Everett Station.

 Other ways to arrive in Seattle include by passenger ferry and by car.
-International passenger ferry service arrives at Seattle’s Pier 69, and regional passenger ferry service arrives at Seattle’s Colman Dock (Pier 52) and Pier 50.
+The international passenger ferry service arrives at Seattle’s Pier 69.
+The regional passenger ferry service arrives at Seattle’s Colman Dock (Pier 52) and Pier 50.

-A passenger ferry service connects to Seattle from Victoria, BC (Canada) operated by FRS Clipper.
+A passenger ferry service connects Seattle and Victoria, British Columbia (Canada), operated by FRS Clipper.
 This passenger ferry arrives at Seattle’s Pier 69.
 Pier 69 is within walking distance of accommodation options in Seattle’s Belltown neighborhood.

-For transit connections from Pier 69, please note that the nearest bus stops are within a 10- to 15-minute walk, and the nearest Sound Transit Link light rail stations are within a 25-minute walk.
+For transit connections from Pier 69, the nearest bus stops are within a 10 to 15-minute walk.
+The nearest Sound Transit Link light rail station is a 25-minute walk from the pier.

 Link Light Rail